wguio07/wguio07/README.md

 ### Hi there, I'm Wolfgang 👋

-With a MSc in Motorsport Engineering and BSc in Mechanical Engineering, I am passionate about Simulation and Performance Engineering.
-I specialise in developing high-fidelity vehicle dynamics simulations and advanced control systems to optimise race car performance , leveraging a strong foundation in multi-body system dynamics , model predictive control , and a data-driven approach.
+With an MSc in Motorsport Engineering and a BSc in Mechanical Engineering, I am passionate about simulation and performance engineering.
+I have a strong foundation in developing high-fidelity vehicle dynamics simulations and advanced control systems to optimize race car performance.
+This includes work in multi-body system dynamics, model predictive control, and applying a data-driven approach to engineering challenges.

 ---